-To help ensure that we have a productive and efficient meeting, and in fairness to all shareholders in attendance, you will also find posted our rules of conduct for the Annual Meeting when you log in prior to its start.
+To help ensure that we have a productive and efficient meeting, and in fairness to all shareholders in attendance, you will also find our rules of conduct for the Annual Meeting posted when you log into the platform prior to the start of the Annual Meeting.
 These rules of conduct will include the following guidelines:

-We welcome questions from shareholders.
-An opportunity will be provided to present questions and comments during the question and answer session, which will include questions submitted live during the Annual Meeting.

-• Only shareholders of record as of the March 29, 2021 (the "Record Date") for the Annual Meeting and their proxy holders may submit questions or comments.
+- We welcome questions from shareholders relevant to the Annual Meeting.
+An opportunity will be provided to present questions and comments during the question and answer session, which will include questions submitted live during the Annual Meeting. - Only shareholders of record as of March 21, 2022 (the "Record Date") and their proxy holders may submit questions or comments.

 - You may submit questions and comments electronically through the meeting portal during the Annual Meeting.
-Live questions will be taken in the order received. - Please direct all questions to Lloyd Segal, our President and Chief Executive Officer. - Please include your name and affiliation, if any, when submitting a question or comment. - Limit your remarks to one brief question or comment that is relevant to the Annual Meeting and/or our business.
-Up to one minute will be allocated to read each question. - Questions may be grouped by topic by our management. - Questions may also be ruled as out of order if they are, among other things, irrelevant to our business, related to pending or threatened litigation, disorderly, repetitious of statements already made, or in furtherance of the speaker's own personal, political or business interests. - Be respectful of your fellow shareholders and Annual Meeting participants.
+Management with respond to appropriate questions in the order received. - Please direct all questions to Lloyd Segal, our President and Chief Executive Officer, Thomas Civik, our Board Chairperson, or Steve Forte, our Chief Financial Officer who has been appointed as Secretary of the Annual Meeting. - Please include your name and affiliation, if any, when submitting a question or comment. - Limit your remarks to one brief question or comment that is relevant to the Annual Meeting and/or our business.
+Up to one minute will be allocated to each submitted question or comment. - Questions may be grouped by topic by our management. - Questions may also be ruled as out of order if they are, among other things, irrelevant to our business, related to pending or threatened litigation, disorderly, repetitious of statements already made, or in furtherance of the speaker's own personal, political or business interests.